Ibilex (Cefalexin Monohydrate)

 Overdose Information

-If you think you have taken too much Ibilex, seek urgent medical attention immediately.
-Phone the Poisons Information Centre (Australia telephone 13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
-Do this even if there are no signs of discomfort.
-Overdose symptoms may include feeling sick in the stomach, diarrhoea, blood in the urine, unusually increased reflexes, convulsions or hallucinations.
+If you think you have used too much Ibilex, you may need urgent medical attention.
+Immediately phone the Poisons Information Centre (Australia telephone 13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.
+Overdose symptoms may include feeling sick in the stomach, diarrhea, blood in the urine, unusually increased reflexes, convulsions or hallucinations.

 Frequently Asked Questions

 If your symptoms do not improve within a few days, or if they become worse, tell your doctor.
-The exact time varies depending on the type and severity of infection.
+The exact time for improvement varies depending on the type and severity of infection.

 Yes, Ibilex can be taken with or without food.
 Take it at about the same time each day, spaced evenly apart for best effect.